 - Revising the National Strategy for Suicide Prevention (NSSP).

-The Action Alliance is working with leaders in suicide prevention to complete the first major revision to NSSP in more than ten years.
+The Action Alliance worked with leaders in suicide prevention to complete the first major revision to NSSP in more than ten years.

 - Developing a first-ever prioritized suicide prevention research agenda.

 The Action Alliance will soon release an agenda to prioritize research with the greatest potential to save lives.